 - the bank in the event of payment with a letter of credit or payment against documents.

-A variety of documents is required for importing goods from non-EU countries.
-The imported goods must be accompanied by a certificate of origin (document confirming the origin of the goods, requested in many countries around the world, in order to apply the correct customs regime) which can be:
+Goods imported from non-EU countries must be accompanied by a certificate of origin (document proving the origin of the goods which is required in many countries of the world for the purpose of proper customs regime) that can be of the following types:

-- Non-preferential: issued by the Chamber of Commerce in the country of dispatch for products in general (although, for some industrial and textile products, specific and more restrictive rules apply);
+- Non-preferential: issued by the Chamber of Commerce of the country of dispatch for products in general (although, for some industrial and textile products, specific and more restrictive rules apply);

 - Preferential: issued by customs for products for which the European Union has signed free trade agreements with third countries on the basis of those which are conceded favourable tariff treatments (tariff reduction or exemption).

 Some of the most commonly requested documents can be found in the following pages:

-Information on duties, taxes, import documents and any obstacles to import in various countries around the world is published in the EU Market Access database.
+Information regarding duties, taxes, import documentation and any obstacles imposed on imports in various countries around the world are published in the database of the European Union, Market Access.

-The Ministry of the Economy and Finance portal provides information on issues and tax deadlines at the local and international fiscal matters, fiscal deadlines, and forms.
+The Ministry for Economy and Finance portal provides information on issues and tax deadlines at the local and international level

-For further information on international trade (customs legislation, excise duties, customs tariffs), you may consult the Italian Customs Agency.
+For further information on international trade (customs legislation, excise duties, customs tariffs), one can contact the Agency of Customs and Monopolies.

-The Department for Development and Cohesion Policies promotes bilateral projects between public bodies of the EU and their respective counterparts in the partner EU countries, in the candidate countries and non-EU member countries.
+Department of Development and Economic Cohesion encourages bilateral projects between public bodies of the EU and their respective counterparts in the partner EU countries, in the candidate countries and countries outside the EU.